petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 so I assumed that would be easy, but I was wrong.

-In the README, I had instructions for getting started and regenerating the figures:
+I had left instructions in the README for getting started and regenerating the figures:

 ![The README.](/images/repro-fail/readme.png)